 Extra Fine Grind

-The extra fine grind is most commonly used in much stronger brewing methods such as with espresso makers and Turkish coffee makers.
+The extra fine grind is most commonly used in much stronger brewing methods such as with espresso and Turkish coffee makers.

 This is because the smaller the grind is the more flavor is allowed to come out of the beans during the brewing process and thus creates a more concentrated kind of coffee.